-- Q. Can the park charge separate "Maintenance" or "Pass-through" fees on top of the rent? - A. Yes, if the resident's signed lease or rental agreement provides for assessments or fees for maintenance, among other services.
-If not among mentioned in the lease, a new fee would have to be for a service actually rendered, such as trash pick-up, and would require a 60-day advance written notice.
-(Civil Code Sec.
-798.32(a) requires a 60-day notice of a fee increase.)
-If the rental agreement does not include fees for certain maintenance or repairs in the park, the park could not legally charge them without the 60-day notice, as it would be a breach of the existing rental agreement.
-However, if residents sign a new lease or rental agreement that includes these fees, they are agreeing to pay the fees.
-State law does not require a notice requirement for an increase in an already existing fee, although 2006 legislation attempting such regulation was vetoed by the Governor (AB 2374, Umberg).
-Local jurisdictions with mobilehome park rent control may regulate fees or pass-through costs which parks charge their residents.
-Some ordinances, for example, distinguish capital improvements from maintenance, allowing pass-through of certain capital improvements (not including maintenance) amortized over a period of time.
+#2 Can the park charge separate "maintenance" or "pass-through" fees in addition to the rent?

+Yes, if the resident's signed lease or rental agreement provides for assessments or fees for maintenance, among other services.
+If not mentioned in the lease, a new fee would have to be for a service actually rendered, such as trash pick-up, and would require a 60-day advance written notice.
+(Civil Code §798.32(a)) If the resident signs a new lease or rental agreement that includes these fees, they are agreeing to pay the fees.
+State law does not require a notice requirement for an increase in an already existing fee.
+Local jurisdictions with mobilehome park rent control ordinances may regulate fees or pass-through costs which parks charge their residents.
+Some ordinances, for example, distinguish capital improvements from maintenance, allowing a pass-through fee of certain capital improvements (not including maintenance) amortized over a period of time.

-- 60-day advance written notice of new fee if not mentioned in lease. - Notice not required for increase in existing fee.
+- A 60-day advance written notice is required for a new fee if it is not mentioned in the lease. - Notice is not required for an increase in an existing fee.

-SHORT NOTICE OF RENT INCREASE

-- Q. 90-day written notice of rent increase was delivered late.
-Is this notice legal? - A. No. The Mobilehome Residency Law (MRL), Civil Code Sec.
-798.30 provides for residents to receive the 90-day written notice of a rent increase before the date of the increase.
-Civil Code Sec.
-798.14 provides that any notice required by the MRL shall either be delivered personally or by U.S. mail, postage prepaid.
-(Taping the notice to the door is not sufficient.)
-In this case, actual receipt of the notice less than 90 days before the increase is not a 90-day notice.
-If the management wants to increase rent, they will have to mail or personally deliver a new 90-day notice.
-Despite being challenged, if they bill you for the increased rent anyway, it may be in your best interest to pay the overcharge "under-protest" and go to small claims court with evidence of the faulty notice to recover the difference, rather than risk an eviction for non-payment.
+#3 A 90-day written notice of rent increase was delivered late.
+Is this notice legal?

+No. The MRL provides for residents to receive the 90-day written notice of a rent increase before the date of the increase.
+(Civil Code §798.30) Any notice required by the MRL shall either be delivered and received inperson or by U.S. mail, postage prepaid.
+(Civil Code §798.14) Actual receipt of the notice less than 90 days before the increase is not a 90-day notice.

-- 90-day written advance notice must be received by residents 90 days before increase. - Notice must be delivered personally or by U.S. mail.
+- A 90-day written advance notice must be received by residents 90 days before increase. - The notice must be delivered in-person or by U.S. mail.